kadey001/quickmath/README.md

-# quick_math
+# Quick Math

-A fun game to test out how quickly you can compute.
+A computation game made with Flutter and Firebase.